If you got to go into all kinds of contortions, if you got to go outside the bounds of the law to save the act.

 That's what Ginsburg was ticked about.

-She was saying in her dissent, in the majority, if you're going to find this thing constitutional as a tax increase, don't even mention the commerce clause.
+She was saying in her dissent in the majority, if you're going to find this thing constitutional as a tax increase, don't even mention the commerce clause.

 Leave it alone so we can use it later.

-If Roberts admits that the Commerce Clause aspect of this, the mandate is unconstitutional.
+Trying to figure out if Roberts admits that the Commerce Clause aspect of this, the mandate is unconstitutional, that's 5-4, bye-bye Obamacare.

-No, I'm gonna call it a tax.
+But wait, no, I'm going to call it a tax.

-But he had four people voting with him on it.
+One guy found the mechanism for it to be constitutional, but he had four people voting with him on it.

-So I get I know what you're getting at.
+So I know what you're getting at.

-You got nine people here, and one of them one found the mechanism.
+You got nine people here, and one of them found the mechanism, but he found four to agree with him.

 But they still dissented on how he did it.